 * German Q1 GDP falls 2.2% Q/Q

-* Graphic: World FX rates in 2020 tmsnrt.rs/2egbfVh (Updates price action, adds data)
+* Graphic: World FX rates in 2020 tmsnrt.rs/2egbfVh (Updates with market reaction to Huawei, sterling move)

 By Dhara Ranasinghe

-LONDON, May 15 (Reuters) - World stocks edged higher on Friday and oil prices rallied more than 2%, as sentiment revived after a week pressured by deteriorating U.S.-China relations.
+LONDON, May 15 (Reuters) - World stocks edged up on Friday and oil prices rallied more than 2%, lifting sentiment after a week pressured by deteriorating U.S.-China relations.

-After a bruising week, a broad measure of European stocks was set to end the week 3% lower - the biggest weekly fall since the mid-March rout in global stocks as the coronavirus crisis spread worldwide.
+After a bruising week, a broad measure of European stocks was set to end the week almost 4% lower - the biggest weekly fall since the mid-March rout in global stocks as the coronavirus crisis spread worldwide.

 MSCI's world stock index, a touch firmer on Friday, is down around 2.7% this week and also set for its biggest weekly drop since March.

-Analysts said this week's drop, while a natural correction after a rally since mid-March, also reflected growing concerns about rising U.S.-China tensions.
+Analysts said this week's decline, while a natural correction after a rally since mid-March, also reflected growing concerns about rising U.S.-China tensions.

-U.S. President Donald Trump on Thursday signalled a further deterioration in his relationship with China over the novel coronavirus, saying he has no interest in speaking to President Xi Jinping and suggesting he could even cut ties with Beijing.
+U.S. President Donald Trump on Thursday signaled a further deterioration in his relationship with China over the novel coronavirus, saying he had no interest in speaking to President Xi Jinping and suggesting he could even cut ties with Beijing.